-While this report outlines many areas in which our region has significant work to accomplish, we also believe that there are concrete steps that government officials and others can take that will have a positive impact on the state of fair housing in our region.
+This report outlines several areas in which our region has significant work to do to affirmatively further fair housing.
+There are concrete steps that government officials and others can take that will have a positive impact on the state of fair housing in the region.
 To help accomplish this goal, the Housing Research & Advocacy Center recommends the following:

-1) Strengthen fair housing laws.
-Fair housing laws should protect a broader class of individuals than are currently protected by federal and state law.
-The Housing Center believes that local governments should follow the lead of some of the cities identified in this report and prohibit discrimination based on their sexual orientation, marital status, and age.
-In addition, the Housing Center urges local governments to follow the example of the City of Wickliffe and prohibit discrimination based on source of income, to ensure that individuals who use housing subsidies (including "Section 8 vouchers") are not discriminated against on that basis.
-Adding protection based on source of income is one step that local and regional governments can take to help ensure that economic segregation does not replace the racial discrimination that we currently suffer.
+- 1) Strengthen fair housing laws.
+Fair housing laws should protect a broader class of individuals than are currently protected by federal and state law. - The Housing Center believes that local governments should follow the lead of some of the cities identified in this report and prohibit discrimination based on their sexual orientation, gender identity, marital status, and age. - In addition, the Housing Center urges local governments to follow the example of the City of Wickliffe and prohibit discrimination based on source of income, to ensure that individuals who use housing subsidies (including "Section 8 vouchers") are not discriminated against on that basis.
+Adding protection based on source of income is one step that local and regional governments can take to help ensure that economic segregation does not replace the racial discrimination that we currently suffer. - State and local visitability ordinances should be adopted to expand the protection of fair housing laws for people with disabilities to enable them to visit other residents living in single family homes.

 As was noted above, a series of decisions made in the past several years by state Courts of Appeals have narrowed the rights and remedies provided under Ohio's fair housing law.
 These decisions threaten Ohio's "substantially equivalency" status, through which the state receives over \$1 million per year from HUD to investigate and process fair housing cases in Ohio, and limit the rights of Ohio citizens to bring fair housing cases and of the courts to issue appropriate remedies under state law.
-We urge concerned citizens and organizations to support the efforts of the Ohio Coalition to Restore Fair Housing to pass legislation that would restore Ohio's fair housing law and overturn these decisions.
+We urge concerned citizens and organizations to support the passage of legislation that would restore Ohio's fair housing law and overturn these decisions.

 2) Enforce fair housing laws more vigorously to "affirmatively further fair housing."
 While having strong laws is important, without vigorous enforcement, housing discrimination will continue.

 Housing discrimination is not always easy to detect.
 Discrimination now often occurs in more subtle forms than before, such as refusing to return telephone calls from individuals with African American dialects or speech patterns, falsely stating the an available dwelling is no longer available, or changing the terms or conditions of a home purchase or rental based on a protected characteristic.
+African American men who have been incarcerated are disparately impacted by denial of housing based on their criminal history after serving their debt to society.
+This discrimination prevents their productive reentry into the community.